-From our work in local Philadelphia schools to our distinctive educational and community-building programs, BalletX is committed to enriching our vibrant community.
+From our work in Philadelphia schools to our distinctive educational and outreach programs, BalletX is committed to enriching our vibrant community.

 BalletX in Schools

 In 2014, BalletX will launch Dance eXchange, a new outreach initiative designed to both further the careers of young dancers and engage children in the art of dance.
 Members of the BalletX company and artistic staff, as well as select members of the Philadelphia dance community, will receive training in the methodology of the National Dance Institute, which emphasizes dance as a means of building self-confidence and transcending cultural, physical, and cognitive barriers.
 Applying this pedagogical standard, BalletX will spend 11 weeks in residency at Philadelphia’s Andrew Jackson School, enriching students’ lives with dance while gaining valuable experience in professional dance education.

 Dance eXchange is made possible by a generous grant from the Knight Arts Challenge, a program of the John S. and James L. Knight Foundation, and PECO, lead corporate sponsor, as well as by additional grants from the Leo Model Foundation and the Stockton Rush Bartol Foundation, Dolfinger-McMahon Foundation, Zeldin Family Foundation, and the Virginia & Harvey Kimmel Arts Education Fund of the Philadelphia Foundation.
 For more information, visit the Dance eXchange page.